ewang26/CS2620_2/notebook.md

 # Engineering Notebook

+### 2/9/25

+- Finished implementation tests; caught a few bugs around the methods that fetch a limited number of elements, but nothing major.
+Also turns out password hashing is a bit slow, added as a TODO for later.

+- Started implementing server tests for each possible message.
+Not comprehensive, but they give confidence that the main functionality is working.

 ### 2/8/25

 - Went between a few protocol designs that could be extended to allow both our custom and json protocol.
 Finally landed on a design where we have a class per message type, since that is what is extended between the protocols.